sunng87/ring-jetty9-adapter/README.md

 # ring-jetty9-adapter (rj9a)

-Ring adapter for Jetty 9 with HTTP2 and WebSocket support.
+Ring adapter for Jetty 9 and above versions, with HTTP2 and WebSocket support.

 This is a simple and plain wrapper on Jetty 9.
 It doesn't introduce additional thread model or anything else (no unofficial ring variance,